 William Collins paints a beautiful picture of an evening in his poem, ‘Ode to Evening’.
 As the title is, it is a thoughtful meditation on the eve when the weary sun starts to get ready to rest.
 Collins directly addresses the eve as if it can hear the poet.
 He intends to please her.
-Thus he can get some inspiration in writing poetry that will be suitable to paint a mood depicting calmness and serenity.
+Thus he can get some inspiration from writing poetry that will be suitable for painting a mood depicting calmness and serenity.
 The serene beauty just before the night when darkness plays with the little light available is portrayed in this piece.

 This poem is about the poetic address to evening and a trial to please it.
 Collins compares the evening to a divine being and seeks divine inspiration from her.
 He hopes to please her with his poetry.
 At some point, he feels there is a dearth of appropriate expressions in his poetry.
 For this reason, he tries to imitate the natural mood that can be felt at the end of the day, just before the night.